 Despite of its high saturated fats composition, coconut milk is a rich source of medium chain trigycerides (MCT) such as lauric acid.
 MCT's absorb passively and enter the blood system in the gut without intermediary transport channels.

 Bioactive enzymes in fresh coconut milk helps in smooth digestion, bowel movements, and aids in better absorption of minerals and fat soluble vitamins.

 Several research studies suggest that coconut fats help reach early satiety and increase blood HDL/total cholesterol levels.
 The major factor responsible for the hypolipidemic effect of coconut protein is the high content of L-arginine.

 Lauric acid, and other MCT's absorbed passively into the blood stream, and thus save energy and bring a quick sense of satiety.
-The beneficial effects of fats in coocnut milk strongly commended by some nutrition scientists like Mary Gertrude Enig who is among the frontline advocaters of health benefits of saturated fats.
+The beneficial effects of fats in cococnut milk strongly commended by some nutrition scientists like Mary Gertrude Enig who is among the frontline advocators of health benefits of saturated fats.
 When consumed in moderation over a period, saturated fats, mainly medium-chain triglycerides, may help reduce body weight and may cut down the risk of atherosclerosis and CAD.

-Cocomut milk contains a small amount of vitamin-E, and other tocopherols.
+Coconut milk contains a small amount of vitamin-E, and other tocopherols.
 100 g fresh oil composes of 0.15 mcg of vitamin-E.

 Light coconut milk: It is the most diluted form of coconut milk.
 The product obtained from filtering after further dilution of coconut milk with water.